vespa-engine/documentation/en/mtls.md

 These are consulted as part of every TLS handshake and must pass before any connection can be established.

 Authorization rules are specified as part of the JSON configuration file using the top-level [`authorized-peers`](reference/mtls.html#top-level-elements) member.
-See the [reference documentation](reference/mtls.html#peer-authorization-rules) for details on syntax and semantics.

 #### Example

 Let's assume our Vespa cluster consists of many nodes, each with their own certificate signed by a shared Certificate Authority.
 Each certificate contains a Subject Alternate Name (SAN) DNS name entry of the form `<unique-node-id>.mycluster.vespa.example.com`, where *unique-node-id* is unique per cluster node.